-Please note that the application round is now Closed.
+Please note that applications for the Visiting Electives Programme is now CLOSED.

-The electives programme has three intakes throughout the year, with application rounds in March, July and November.
-The next application round will be available during 20th-24th November 2017, for placements commencing in May - August 2018.
+The electives programme has three intakes throughout the year, with application rounds in March, August and November.
+The next application round will be available in November 2018, for placements commencing in May - August 2019.

 Please email email@example.com if you have any questions.